A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Methods

 where $x^\mathrm{us}_2$ is the image containing undersampling artifacts, $x^\mathrm{cc}_2$ is the content-consistent image, and $\hat{c} = E^c_1(x^\mathrm{ref}_1)$ is the reference content.
 This operation improves $x^\mathrm{us}_2$ by simply replacing its aliased content with the content estimated from $x^\mathrm{ref}_1$, a rule which will later be softened with \eqref{eq:content_update}.

 Note that this is a radical operation as it discards all structure contained in $x^\mathrm{us}_2$, retaining only a compact style code $\hat{s}_2 = E_2^s(x^\mathrm{us}_2)$.
 Let $x_2^*$ be the ground truth reconstruction with content $c^*$ and style $s_2^*$.
-The success of our content consistency operation depends on three conditions -- (a) $\hat{c}$ and $c^*$ are rich, high-resolution representations of the underlying anatomy, (b) $\hat{c}$ is close to $c^*$, and (c) $\hat{s}_2$ is close to $s_2^*$.
-The first condition is satisfied provided that there is sufficient amount of shared structure between the reference and target domains and that the model has high content capacity $J_M$ for capturing a highly expressive content.
-The second condition is roughly satisfied, as seen in Fig. \ref{fig:munit_op}a, because the model is explicitly trained to minimize content error, but more on this later.
-On the other hand, it is not obvious that the third condition should hold too and it hence deserves a closer look.
-If the first condition is satisfied, the optimal model will have a high content capacity and consequently, style would represent mostly low-level global image features, e.g. contrast variations (see Section \ref{sec:methods-model-localitybias}).
-This is observed in practice as shown in Fig. \ref{fig:munit_op}b.
-It is a well known fact that image contrast is contained prominently in the center of the k-space.
+The success of our content consistency operation depends on three conditions: (a) $\hat{c}$ and $c^*$ are highly descriptive representations of the underlying anatomy, (b) $\hat{c}$ is close to $c^*$, and (c) $\hat{s}_2$ is close to $s_2^*$.
+The first condition is satisfied provided that there is a sufficient amount of shared structure between the reference and target domains and that the model has a high content capacity $J_M$ for capturing highly expressive content.
+The second condition is roughly satisfied, as seen in Fig. \ref{fig:munit_op}a, because the model is explicitly trained to minimize content error.
+This point will be revisited shortly in the coming paragraphs.
+On the other hand, it is not self-evident that the third condition should hold too, and it hence deserves a closer examination.
+If the first condition is satisfied, the optimal model will have a high content capacity and consequently, the style variable would be confined to representing low-level global image features, e.g., contrast variations (see Section \ref{sec:methods-model-localitybias}).
+This can be observed empirically, as shown in Fig. \ref{fig:munit_op}b.
+It is a well-known fact that image contrast is contained prominently in the center of the k-space.
 Hence, the estimate $\hat{s}_2$ can be made arbitrarily close to $s_2^*$ by sufficiently sampling the k-space center, as demonstrated empirically in Fig. \ref{fig:munit_op}c.

 Applying data consistency update \eqref{eq:dc} following $g_M(\cdot;\hat{c})$ in repetition yields an ISTA-based iterative scheme.
 Here, our content consistency update complements the data consistency update in the sense that while the latter forces the image estimate to be consistent with the given (measured) k-space data $y$, the former forces it to be consistent with the given (prior) content $\hat{c}$.